kennyhin/Harry-Potter-Quiz/README.md

     elif color_question1 == "blue":
         drink_question = input("Tea or Coffee or Water? ")
         drink_question1 = drink_question.lower()
+        #Three questions
         if drink_question1 == "coffee":
-            print(
-                "You are attracted to the smart and witty, the woman you desire is, Ms. Hermione Granger."
+            print("You are attracted to the smart and witty, the woman you desire is, Ms. Hermione Granger.") elif drink_question1 == "tea":
-            )
-        elif drink_question1 == "tea":
             print("You like the shy and smart, you marry Cho Chang.") elif drink_question1 == "water":